 - 7. While the Election Day Receipt Deadline affects all Arizona voters, it particularly disenfranchises Arizonans in rural counties.
 In 2018, for example, voters in rural Navajo County were 4.5 times more likely to have their mail ballot rejected for arriving after the Election Day Receipt Deadline than voters in urban Maricopa County.
 In rural Cochise County, that ratio jumped to 5.1, and in rural Santa Cruz County, voters were 5.9 times more likely to have their ballot rejected for arriving after the Election Day Receipt Deadline than voters in Maricopa County. - 8.
 In rural areas, mail service is unreliable and delay-ridden.
 Instead of going directly from one rural address to another nearby address, local mail in rural areas is often re-routed through a central processing facility in Phoenix, which increases delivery times.
 As a consequence, rural voters must take particular care to mail their ballot well in advance of Election Day and are especially vulnerable to Arizona's refusal to count ballots that arrive after the Election Day Receipt Deadline. - 9.
-Further, the Election Day Receipt Deadline has particularly profound implications for Arizona's Hispanic and Latino voters and Native American voters.
+Further, the Election Day Receipt Deadline has particularly profound implications for Arizona's Hispanic and Latino voters.
 Statistically, they comprise a disproportionately significant portion of voters whose ballots are rejected under the Election Day Receipt Deadline.
-Indeed, in Maricopa County, Hispanic and Latino voters are almost four times as likely to be disenfranchised by the Election Day Receipt Deadline than white voters, and Native American voters are five and half more times likely to be disenfranchised by the Election Day Receipt Deadline than white voters.
+Indeed, in Maricopa County, Hispanic and Latino voters are twice as likely to be disenfranchised by the Election Day Receipt Deadline than white voters.
 And in rural counties with high Hispanic and Latino populations such as Santa Cruz, where 83% of the population is Hispanic/Latino, ballots are 7.6 times more likely to be rejected for arriving after the Election Day Receipt Deadline.
-Similarly, Native Americans in rural counties also experience a higher rate of late rejected ballots than in more urban counties like Maricopa.

-- 10. The reasons for this disparity are varied, but each is traceable to Arizona's long history of discrimination against minority voters and, particularly, against members of its Hispanic and Latino community.
+- history of discrimination against minority voters and, particularly, against members of its Hispanic and Latino community.
 First, discrimination in education has led to persistent gaps that have left these minority voters less educated than their white counterparts, which makes them less likely to be aware of the Election Day Receipt Deadline.
-Second, given the lack of language assistance provided to voters-coupled with Arizona's sustained resistance to bilingual education and mandated English-only education-Hispanic and Latino voters and Native American voters are less likely to understand the instructions provided by county election officials regarding the Election Day Receipt Deadline, particularly when those instructions are inconsistent.
-Third, due to disparities in income, Hispanic and Latino voters and Native American voters experience higher rates of poverty than white voters, and have less access to reliable transportation and often less flexible work schedules, both of which make it more difficult for them to turn in a mail ballot by other means, such as in-person at the county recorder's office or a polling location by the Election Day Receipt Deadline. - 11.
+Second, given the lack of language assistance provided to voters-coupled with Arizona's sustained resistance to bilingual education and mandated English-only education-Hispanic and Latino voters are less likely to understand the instructions provided by county election officials regarding the Election Day Receipt Deadline, particularly when those instructions are inconsistent.
+Third, due to disparities in income, Hispanic and Latino voters experience higher rates of poverty than white voters, and have less access to reliable transportation and often less flexible work schedules, both of which make it more difficult for them to turn in a mail ballot by other means, such as in-person at the county recorder's office or a polling location by the Election Day Receipt Deadline. - 11.
 Arizona's unjustified imposition of the Election Day Receipt Deadline violates the First and Fourteenth Amendments because it imposes an undue burden on voters that is not outweighed by any legitimate interest on the part of the State.
 Further, the Election Day Receipt Deadline strips voters of their right to procedural due process.
 For all these reasons, the Election Day Receipt Deadline should be enjoined.